 ATMs.
 Through these pilots we have made sure that every one of these communities have free-to-use ATMs available for the community to use.

 This includes new ATMs in Lulworth Camp and Botton Village, and the change of a pay-to-use ATM to free-to-use in Cambuslang.
-We have also made sure that existing ATMs are working well – including improving the accessibility and lighting in Ampthill to make sure that the ATMs feel safe to use.
+We have also made sure that existing ATMs are working well – including improving the accessibility and lighting where required.

 Find out what is being offered in your local community: